 Go to Controls > Masks > Transform > Path, shrink the mask on the X-axis at the start, and set a keyframe.
 Skip to 30 frames in and open the mask up, revealing the whole screen.
 Dial-up the feathering for a smoother transition.

-Now we have all the foundational elements of the transition in place, we can turn each layer into individual composite shots.
+Now we have all the foundational elements of the reality glitch effect in place, we can turn each layer into individual composite shots.
 Right-click, keep the original name and move the mask properties with your layer before jumping back into the Main Composite shot.

 Step 3: Setting up the basic transition